rethinkdb/rethinkdb-rs/README.md

 ...and visit [http://localhost:4000]() in your browser.

-To reset the build environment and purge all generated files, use `rake clean`.
+To reset the build environment and purge all generated files:
+  - `rake clean`.

 ## Contributing ##

 Check out our [contributing guidelines](https://github.com/rethinkdb/docs/blob/master/CONTRIBUTING.md).